 Sexuality is often seen as a spectrum, with asexuality on one side and allosexuality on the other side.

-Yes.
-Often, graysexual people consider themselves the midpoint between allosexuality and asexuality.
+Yes, though where individuals feel they fall can vary.
+Some graysexual people consider themselves the midpoint between allosexuality and asexuality.
 Others consider graysexuality to be closer to asexuality than allosexuality.

-Graysexuality looks different to different people — no two graysexual people are the same!
+Graysexuality looks different to different people — no two graysexual people are the same.

 However, many graysexual people experience the following: